 True to the diction of science, ‘organic’ in this context indicates that the product is ‘carbon-based’, meaning that the cells are made of plastic films instead of the (inorganic) silicon crystals used to date.
 The molecular structure unique to these plastic films lets them act as semiconductors, giving them the ability to convert light into electricity.

 A host of companies already offers ready-for-use modules that are proving their worth in pilot projects.
 In Spain, OPV modules by Germany-based Heliatek have been fitted to the tower of a wind turbine.
-In South Korea, they are producing electricity on an airport gangway, while in the Port of Duisburg, Germany, they are doing likewise in a warehouse.
+In South Korea, they are producing electricity on two sides of the facade of a Samsung building, while in the Port of Duisburg, Germany, they are doing likewise in a warehouse.
 One of the first such systems was mounted on a biogas plant back in 2016 by then-RWE subsidiary innogy.
-“The yield is very small, but encouragingly stable for a pilot,” says Claus Linnemann, who was involved in the project on behalf of innogy and is now a technical innovation partner at RWE Renewables.
+“The yield is very small, but encouragingly stable for a pilot,” says Claus Linnemann, who was involved in the project on behalf of innogy and is now a technical innovation partner at RWE Offshore Wind.

 As so often with relatively young technologies, OPV has had a difficult time establishing itself on the market thus far.
 This is mainly due to efficiency.
-Current OPV modules convert up to eight percent of the energy contained in sunlight into electricity.
+Current OPV modules convert around eight percent of the energy contained in sunlight into electricity.
 Monocrystalline silicon photovoltaics (SI-PV) achieve a score of over 20.
 “It’s already obvious that OPV modules with an efficiency of more than 15 percent are an absolutely realistic proposition,” declares Linnemann.
-However, he cites other factors as the main arguments in favour of OPV.
+And such efficiency levels have already been achieved in recent years, under laboratory conditions at least.
+However, other factors are the main arguments in favour of OPV.
 And these exist in abundance.

 At Heliatek, for example, the focus rests on low weight and flexibility.
 The German firm manufactures complete OPV modules which, weighing in at about two kilogrammes per square metre, can basically be stuck wherever there is enough room and – ideally – significant exposure to sunlight.
 All that’s needed to make use of the electricity is an inverter.